Charles Campbell College

 The Senior School is a Special Interest High School of over 1100 students ranging from Years 7 to 13, and admits adults through a re-entry programme.
 It is located in the Eastern suburbs of Adelaide, the capital city of the state of South Australia in Australia.

 Charles Campbell College has a specialist sport programme for football, The Australian Football Academy.
-The AFA is sponsored by the likes of the Newton Jaguars Netball Club and the Norwood Football Club.
+The ARFA is sponsored by the likes of the Newton Jaguars Netball Club and the Norwood Football Club.

 There are a large number of extra-curricular activities which support students to succeed in high achieving academics as well as chosen electives.
-Charles Campbell College regularly participated in numerous competitions and events that are held locally and nationally; allowing students opportunities for success and achievement.
+Charles Campbell College has regularly participated in numerous competitions and events that are held locally and nationally; allowing students opportunities for success and achievement.

 The school amalgamated with the Campbelltown Primary School in 2012 to form the Charles Campbell College.